GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 b)

-When reprojecting, follow exactly the procedure described in the Wiki under *Projections* (ergänzen).
+When reprojecting, follow exactly the procedure described in the Wiki under *Projections* (to add).
 Errors often occur if KBS is set and no reprojection tool is used.
 If you suspect that your reprojection has gone wrong, delete all affected layers from GIS, reload the data and then reproject.

 ```{figure} /fig/en_CRS_projection_check.png